 The Programme area includes the Põhja-Eesti region (including Tallinn) in Estonia as an adjoining region.
-Involvement of adjoining region is only allowed under Thematic Objectives 1 and 6.
+Involvement of adjoining region is not allowed under 3rd Call for proposals.

 1.4 PROGRAMME MANAGEMENT

 Joint Monitoring Committee (JMC)

 is a decision making body responsible for ensuring effectiveness and quality of the Programme implementation.
 The JMC takes the final decision on projects to be supported and amounts granted to the projects.
 Members of the JMC are representatives from national and regional level partners from the Republic of Estonia and the Russian Federation.